l3002/nu-tech/market-ready-service/Project-2/Final-Task-List.md

    Once done, check the logs for git and checkout into a new branch.

-   In the `new-branch`, add a new task to the playbook which creates a re-installs `containerd.io` and commit the changes to the file.
+   In the `new-branch`, add a new task to the playbook which re-installs `containerd` and commit the changes.

-   In the main, branch add a new handler to the playbook which restarts the service `containerd` and commit the changes.
+   In the main, branch add a new handler to the playbook which restarts the service `containerd` after re-installing `containerd` and commit the changes.

    Now, rebase the `new-branch` with respect to main and once done, check  the changes made to the playbook in `new-branch` branch.